See Recent Dissertation Abstracts for information on the expansive range of scholarship topics emanating from students in IPTD.

 Elliot Gordon Mercer is an instructor of Dance in the department of Visual and Performing Arts at University of Colorado, Colorado Springs.
 His current book project examines the work of postmodern choreographers Anna Halprin, Yvonne Rainer, Lucinda Childs, and Laura Dean.
 Mercer is an authorized transmitter of Yvonne Rainer’s iconic minimalist dance work Trio A (1966).
 As a dance notator, Mercer holds a Labanotation Teaching Certification from the Ohio State University and a Certificate in Benesh Movement Notation from the Royal Academy of Dance.

 Class of 2017

-Lauren Beck is a Practitioner in Residence in the English Department at the University of New Haven.
+Lauren Beck is Lecturer in the English Department and Assistant Director of the Common Course at the University of New Haven.
 Her research connects theatre studies, sound studies, and digital media studies with a focus on participatory audiences.